 Rare Earth Processing Facility

-The Government of Saskatchewan and SRC are excited to announce the development of the SRC Rare Earth Processing Facility - the first-of-its-kind in Canada - laying the foundation for a Rare Earth Element (REE) supply chain in Saskatchewan and forming an industry model for future commercial REE resource expansion in the province.
+The Government of Saskatchewan and SRC are excited to announce the development of a Rare Earth Processing Facility - the first-of-its-kind in Canada - laying the foundation for a Rare Earth Element (REE) supply chain in Saskatchewan and forming an industry model for future commercial REE resource expansion in the province.
+Read the News Release.

 SRC employs world-class REE experts and is a leader in the development of processing technologies.
 We are working closely with mining companies in Saskatchewan, Canada and globally on the concentration of REE ore.
 Learn more about our REE services.